Many will argue with me for this statement, but American Robins do not indicate spring has arrived in my home state. Read on to learn WHY!

 "Abundance" is the average number of birds reported on all checklists within a specified date range and region.
 These data tell us what we might to expect when going out birding on an average day.
 The checklists used in this calculation include those that didn't report the species, providing a measure of relative abundance or how commonly the bird is reported compared to all other species in the region.
 For example, when looking at data for New York we see that during the week starting 15 May we can expect to find roughly 1 Yellow Warbler while out birding.
 In contrast, in the same region during the same week we see that zero Rough-legged Hawks, primarily a winter visitor, can be expected in an average day's birding.

 Easy enough, right?
 Right.
 Back to the graphs.
-What these graphs tell us: during winter in Wyoming we can expect to see ~1 American Robin on any given day and are NOT likely to see a Red-winged Blackbird during the average day, with an abundance of ~.1.
+What these graphs tell us: during winter in Wyoming, we can expect to see approximately ONE American Robin on any given day and are NOT likely to see a Red-winged Blackbird during the average day, with an abundance of approximately one-tenth.

-However, this is still not my largest point.
+However, this is still not my most significant point.
 I want to turn your attention to the CHANGE in abundance from the week of 1/1 to 3/22 (the first full week of spring).
 For the Turdus (American Robin, but I really just wanted to type Turdus), we change from an abundance of ~1 to ~1.8.
 And in the Red-winged Blackbird, we see a change from ~.9 to ~5.8!
 Yes, that is right.
-The American Robin barely doubled in abundance in that time frame, while the Red-winged Blackbird came storming back to increase in abundance well over 5X!!
+The American Robin did not even achieve a doubling in abundance in that time frame, while the Red-winged Blackbird came storming back to increase in abundance well over FIVE TIMES!!

-Want to see all that realtime?
+Want to see all that in real-time?
 Check out this animation from eBird:

 What is the indicator of spring where you live?
 Leave a comment below!

-If you enjoyed this post, or wish to argue vehemently, sign-up here!
+If you enjoyed this post, or wish to argue endlessly, sign-up here, then use the comment section below!!

 Red-winged Blackbird Graph: Image provided by eBird (www.ebird.org) and created March 6, 2019.